arnavcs/ASCII-Art/README.md

 # ASCII-Art

 A project that takes images, and converts it into ASCII art.
+It does this by first making the image grayscale, and then splitting the image into 3 by 2 chunks which are then represented with braille ASCII characters.

 ## Running